s3gw-tech/s3gw/k8s/README.md

 by following this guide.
 You will get a fully functional Kubernetes cluster installed on top of a set of virtual machines.
+If you are looking for a more lightweight environment, please refer to our [K3s section](../k3s/README.md).

 ## Table of Contents